melon-li/ccnhcaching/README.md

+This simulator is just alpha version.
-This module was tested only in ns-3-allinone.3.18, please follow the ns-3 instractions to set up ns-3 and the module as follow.
+It was tested only in ns-3-allinone.3.18, please follow the ns-3 instractions to set up ns-3 and the module as follow.

 # Installation ns-3.18.1